Gapless spin-liquid phase in an extended spin 1/2 triangular Heisenberg model

-When the gap closes only at $\bm{K}=(n\pi/3,n\pi/3)$ ($n\in \mathbb{Z}$) or one of them it is consistent with the algebraic spin liquid.
-For example, for the Dirac spin liquid whose dispersion scales as $\Delta\propto k^z$ with $z=1$, it was discussed that the spin correlation may decay as $1/r^{1+\eta}$ typically with nonzero $\eta$ because of coupling of Dirac spinons to a noncompact U(1) gauge field.
-(See \cite{PhysRevLett.86.3871,PhysRevB.72.104404} and references therein.)
-The couplings depend on the flux patterns of the slave-boson mean-field states and hence the exponent $\eta$ varies according to lattice models; for instance, it was proposed that $\eta\sim 0.5$ for the projected $d$-wave BCS state~\cite{PhysRevB.72.104404} and $\eta\sim 3$ for the $\mathrm{U(1)}$ Dirac spin liquid on the kagome lattice~\cite{PhysRevB.77.224413}.
+When the gap closes only at $\bm{K}=(n\pi/3,n\pi/3)$ ($n\in \mathbb{Z}$) or at one of these $\bm{K}$ points, it is consistent with the algebraic spin liquid.
+For example, for the Dirac spin liquid whose dispersion scales as $\Delta\propto k^z$ with $z=1$, it was discussed that the spin correlation may decay as $1/r^{1+\eta}$ typically with a nonzero $\eta$ because of the coupling of Dirac spinons to a noncompact U(1) gauge field (see Refs.~\citenum{PhysRevLett.86.3871} and \citenum{PhysRevB.72.104404} and references therein).
+The coupling depends on the flux pattern of the slave-boson mean-field states, and thus the exponent $\eta$ varies according to lattice model; for instance, it was proposed that $\eta\sim 0.5$ for the projected $d$-wave BCS state~\cite{PhysRevB.72.104404} and $\eta\sim 3$ for the $\mathrm{U(1)}$ Dirac spin liquid on the kagome lattice~\cite{PhysRevB.77.224413}.
 More generally, it can be conjectured that the algebraic spin liquid is characterized by the $1/L^z$ scaling of the gap closing and the $1/r^{z+\eta}$ decay of the spin correlation.
 If $z+\eta=1$, it is consistent with the present result.
 The vanishingly small excitation energies at extended momentum points naturally lead to the power-law decay of the spin correlation in real space at the period of the corresponding momentum points.
-However, so far, the clear algebraic ($1/r$) decay of the spin correlation is found only for that at the period $(2\pi /3,2\pi /3)$ (120 degree order point).
+However, so far, the clear algebraic ($1/r$) decay of the spin correlation is found only for that at the period $(2\pi /3,2\pi /3)$ (120$^\circ$ order point).